Steps for Hiring an ADR Provider and initiating your ADR Process

 Oregon State ADR Provider Roster (Price Agreements)

-A Request for Proposals (DASPS-2599-16) was issued on July 7, 2016 to establish Price Agreements for ADR Providers for a five (5) years period beginning in December of 2016, for services to state agencies, state higher education institutions and local governments.
+The Oregon Department of Administrative Services (DAS) has established Price Agreements for ADR Providers for a five (5) years period beginning in December of 2016, for services to state agencies, state higher education institutions and local governments.
 The following tables list the qualifications and provide links to the contract forms for the ADR Providers who were awarded a Price Agreement in the following four ADR service categories:

 The Mediation General Practitioners listed below are impartial third parties who assist two or more parties in reaching a mutually acceptable resolution to a controversy.
 These Practitioners have broad mediation experience and skills and are able to adapt mediation to a wide variety of formal and informal contexts and for a wide range of disputes.
 Their experience includes mediation of workplace and employment related disputes.
 Examples: 1) Two staff have been working together for 6 months on a project.
 The project has stalled as a result of an interpersonal conflict between the two.
 The Agency has hired a mediator to help the employees get back on track; 2) A governmental entity and a developer are in a dispute regarding plans for a road; 3) A governmental entity and a contractor have a contract dispute, the contract specifies that they use mediation if direct negotiations fail; and 4) an Agency hires mediators to resolve disputes between consumers and regulated businesses.